nodejs/node/doc/api/synopsis.md

 Lines that don’t start with `$` or `>` character show the output of the previous command.

 First, make sure to have downloaded and installed Node.js.
-See [this guide][] for further install information.
+See [Installing Node.js via package manager][] for further install information.

 Now, create an empty project folder called `projects`, then navigate into it.